Arman-mi/LLM-PII-detector/README.md

 ## Privacy

-Mini Tecto is designed to be local-first:
+Mini Tecto is designed to be local:

 - No external API calls for detection
 - No server-side processing